RutvikDevidas/GoDoc/README.md

 ## The Team

-We are a team of six
+We are a team of Five

 [![Rutvik](https://img.shields.io/badge/Github-RutvikDevidas-blue.svg)](https://github.com/RutvikDevidas)